ministryofjustice/modernisation-platform/architecture-decision-record/0028-expand-the-scope-of-the-platform.md

 ## Decision

 Option 4.
-The Cloud Platform will remain the primary hosting platform for the MoJ.
+The Cloud Platform will remain the primary hosting platform for the MoJ and applications must be hosted there if they can be.
 If there is a valid reason that something cannot be hosted on the Cloud Platform, then the Modernisation Platform should be used.

 ## Consequences